OmkarPathak/pygorithm/docs/Geometry.rst

 .. note::

     `min` and `max` are referring to nearness to negative and positive infinity, respectively.
-The absolute value of `min` may be larger than `max`.
+The absolute value of `min` may be larger than that of `max`.

 .. note::

-    `AxisAlignedLine`s are an intermediary operation, so offsets should be baked into them.
+    AxisAlignedLines are an intermediary operation, so offsets should be baked into them.

-.. attribute AxisAlignedLine.axis
+.. attribute:: AxisAlignedLine.axis

     `Vector2` the axis this line is along.

-.. attribute AxisAlignedLine.min
+.. attribute:: AxisAlignedLine.min

     `numeric` the number (closest to negative infinity) that is still on this line when walked along the axis.
 If negative, it may have a greater absolute value than max and implies walking in the opposite direction of the axis.

-.. attribute AxisAlignedLine.max
+.. attribute:: AxisAlignedLine.max

     `numeric` the number (closest to positive infinity) that is still on this line when walked along the axis.
 If negative, it may have a smaller absolute